joshnuss/easy-button/README.md

 # USB Easy Button

-Adds usb support to usb button, useful for controlling all kinds of stuff with one "easy" press.
+Adds usb support to Staples Easy Button, useful for controlling all kinds of stuff with one "easy" press.